Sharing is caring!

 Glacier National Park is one of the most beautiful destinations in the world and is a perfect place to visit in July.
 The combination of beautiful weather and jaw-dropping sites set Glacier apart from other destinations, and makes it such a unique and incredible experience.

 Glacier National Park is nestled in Northern Montana on the border of Canada, and as such can get quite cold at times.
-However, in July the weather is gorgeous, you’ll be out in a t shirt and shorts on the lakes and hiking trails throughout the park.
+However, in July the weather is gorgeous, you’ll be out in a t-shirt and shorts on the lakes and hiking trails throughout the park.

 While the weather is gorgeous, it is the lakes and hiking trails that are the true draw in Glacier National Park.
-Lake McDonald, the largest lake in the park, is full of opportunity for adventure.
+Lake McDonald, the largest lake in the park, is full of opportunities for adventure.